Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 If you have a car available in Nice, you can easily drive to Monaco yourself.
 The drive along the highway, from reference point Place Masséna, takes 30 minutes without accounting for traffic and costs €2.40 one-way in tolls.
 The scenic coastal road takes about 50 minutes and has no toll.

 When it comes to car rental, I highly recommend Discover Cars with its wide selection of cars and agencies.
-The booking process is effortless and there’s an option to pay later that comes with free cancelation.
+The booking process is effortless, and there’s an option to pay later that comes with free cancellation.

 The last time I visited, I even managed to find a parking spot during the Formula One Grand Prix.
-The Monapass app, which you can download from the App Store or Google Play, will help you find availability.
+The Monapass app, available for download from the App Store or Google Play, will help you find availability.

 Pros are the flexibility in schedule and the liberty to add other destinations like Èze or Menton to your day trip itinerary.